 - Understand the role of language in communication and development

-- Impact of language within cultures and societies
+- Understand the impact of language within cultures and societies

-- Introductory study in at least three languages
+- Develop introductory skills in at least three languages

 What unique experiences or opportunities will I have?

 - This program is completed in partnership with SIL-UND in Grand Forks, North Dakota, the organization that trains Wycliffe Bible translators and missionaries.

 - Because the program requires two summers of courses completed on-campus at SIL-UND, linguistics majors graduate in three years or pursue another major.